MusicDin/kubitect/docs/examples/rook-cluster.md

 ### Step 3: Enable Rook addon

-Once the disks are configured, you only need to activate the Rook addon.
+After configuring the disks and attaching them to the virtual machines, activating the Rook add-on is all that is required to utilize the distributed storage solution.

 ```yaml title="rook-sample.yaml"
 addons: